Ikayherce/the-finest-cupcake-shop/README.md

 #### Code Validation:
 - HTML validation:
 Not performed
-- CSS validation
+- CSS validation:
 Not performed
-- JavaScript validation
+- JavaScript validation:
 Not performed
-- Python validator
+- Python validator:
 Not performed

 #### Manual tests
 #### User tests
 - User can navigate to home page, browse products and go to the next or previous page
 - User can navigate to other pages through the navbar links, including the "user" and "categories" dropdowns